singular-gpispace/pfd-parallel/README.md

 care of all dependencies automatically.
 The second way is a manual installation of a components, which can be used in case the installation with Spack is not possible on the target system.

+We also provide a useful tool [pfd-parallel-listnumden-converter](https://github.com/Wu-Zihao/pfd-parallel-listnumden-converter) to convert Mathematica readable files to txt format readable by pfd-parallel (see [format configurations for pfd parallel](#configuration-options-for-pfd_parallel)).

 # Installation using Spack
 Spack is a package manager specifically aimed at handling software installations in supercomputing environments, but usable on anything from a personal computer to an HPC cluster.
 It supports Linux and macOS (note that the Singular/GPI-Space